seabourne/nxus-help-topics/introduction.md

 The Help Scout Beacon Builder provides embed code that does this.

-Alternatively, the Help Topics module defines a `helpscout` partial through `nxus-templater` that you can render to provide the embed code.
+Alternatively, the Help Topics module defines a `help-topics` partial through `nxus-templater` that you can render to provide the embed code.

 See [Use with EJS and Nxus Templater](#use-with-ejs-and-nxus-templater) for details.